truenas/middleware/docs/userguide/freenas_install.rst

 .. note:: if you receive a kernel panic when booting into the ISO, stop the virtual machine.
 Then, go to System and check the box "Enable IO APIC".

 To configure the network adapter, go to :menuselection:`Settings --> Network`.
-In the "Attached to" drop-down menu select "Bridged Adapter", then select the name of the physical interface from the "Name" drop-down menu.
+In the "Attached to" drop-down menu select "Bridged Adapter", then choose the name of the physical interface from the "Name" drop-down menu.
 In the example shown in Figure 2.6k, the Intel Pro/1000 Ethernet card is attached to the network and has a device name of *em0*.